-This led us to some extremely alarming papers by statisticians who have noticed odd-looking data when they tally precinct-level votes starting with the smallest precincts and moving to the largest.
+This article about a statistician’s denied request to audit Kansas voting machines based on some statistically anomalous results she had found when looking at precinct-level election returns vs. precinct size led me to some extremely alarming papers by statisticians who have noticed odd-looking data when they tally precinct-level votes starting with the smallest precincts and moving to the largest.

-We found this quite shocking.
+I found this quite shocking.
 Their results looked bizarre:

 How Trustworthy are Electronic Voting Systems in the US?
 (Beth Clarkson)